 The DIALOG intervention

 To address this issue, DIALOG was developed as the first intervention to structure directly the patient-clinician interaction in community mental health care.
-In this technology-supported intervention, clinicians regularly present patients with 11 fixed questions regarding their satisfaction with (i) mental health, (ii) physical health, (iii) job situation, (iv) accommodation, (v) leisure activities, (vi) relationship with partner/family, (vii) friendships, (viii) personal safety, (ix) medication, (x) practical health received and (xi) meetings with mental health professionals.
+In this technology-supported intervention, clinicians regularly present patients with 11 fixed questions regarding their satisfaction with (i) mental health, (ii) physical health, (iii) job situation, (iv) accommodation, (v) leisure activities, (vi) relationship with partner/family, (vii) friendships, (viii) personal safety, (ix) medication, (x) practical help received and (xi) meetings with mental health professionals.
 Patients give their answers by using a rating scale (1=couldn’t be worse, 2=displeased, 3=mostly dissatisfied, 4=mixed, 5=mostly satisfied, 6=pleased, 7=couldn’t be better), and also indicate their needs for additional help in each area.
 Subsequently, their ratings are displayed graphically and can be compared with ratings from previous meetings.

 This assessment provides a structure to the meetings and aims to make them patient-centred and focused on change.
-In a cluster randomised controlled trial (RCT) in six European countries, DIALOG was tested in the community treatment of patients with psychosis compared with treatment as usual (TAU).
-At the end of the one-year study period, the intervention was associated with significantly better subjective quality of life (SQOL), fewer unmet treatment needs and higher treatment satisfaction.17
+In a cluster randomised controlled trial in six European countries, DIALOG was tested in the community treatment of patients with psychosis compared with treatment as usual.
+At the end of the one-year study period, the intervention was associated with significantly better subjective quality of life, fewer unmet treatment needs and higher treatment satisfaction.17